How to Grow and Care for Moth Orchids (Phalaenopsis)

 You can easily spray them off your orchid with a blast of water.
 Do this once a week for a few weeks and the problem should be handled.

-If the old water method doesn’t work, we have a guide to help you eliminate aphids
+If the water method doesn’t work, we have a guide to help you eliminate aphids

 Mealybugs

-These small pests use their sucking mouthparts to feed on the sap from the stems and leaves.
-They’re oval-shaped and white, cream, yellow, or pale pink.
+Mealybugs are oval-shaped and white, cream, yellow, or pale pink.
+They use their sucking mouthparts to feed on the sap from the stems and leaves.

 If you see them, act right away.
 They can rapidly become a severe problem, and they can hide in the nooks and crannies of the bark in pots.

-Our guide to managing mealybug infestations has more tips that can help.
+Our guide to managing mealybug infestations has more tips.

 Disease